France

 Blackboard Menu

-You find out what is available from a tiny blackboard menu that is brought to your table (there is a larger menu shown above but not everyone can see it clearly).
+You find out what is available at La Merenda from a tiny blackboard menu that is brought to your table (there is a larger menu shown above but not everyone can see it clearly).
 Another, with the extra dishes, is placed above the door.
 Some slices of good, strong bread are placed on the table.

 On one occasion we started with a simple salad of roquet and goats cheese with three tiny olives and a dish of stuffed sardines done in the nicoise style.
 Both dishes were prime examples of simplicity and honesty in food.
 Perfect flavours and perfect technique.

-On our most recent visit we returned to the Beignets de Fleur de Courgette (fried zucchini flowers stuffed with ricotta cheese) and a slice of the most incredible Pissaladiere, one of anchor dishes of Cuisine Nicoise, where the subtle taste of the anchovy that infused the thick layer of perfectly caramelised onions sitting on a base of perfect, crumbly dough was an exercise in balance and perfection.
+On our most recent visit to La Merenda we returned to the Beignets de Fleur de Courgette (fried zucchini flowers stuffed with ricotta cheese) and a slice of the most incredible Pissaladiere, one of anchor dishes of Cuisine Nicoise, where the subtle taste of the anchovy that infused the thick layer of perfectly caramelised onions sitting on a base of perfect, crumbly dough was an exercise in balance and perfection.

 For main course we once tried one of the best examples of daube of beef that we have experienced anywhere in France.
 It was long cooked, flavourful and simply melted in the mouth.
 Accompanying the daube were chick pea ‘chips’ – a classic dish of the area known as panisse.
 They were stunning.

-On one of our previous visits we ordered the stockfish stew.
-The waiter seemed concerned that we might not understand what we were ordering.
-When we explained that we understood the strong flavours of this dish and were looking for an authentic example he relaxed.
 He needn’t have worried.
 We loved it.
 It is a dish of very strong and complex flavours but it is definitely ‘worth a journey’!
 We were delighted on our recent visit to see that it was again on the menu and just as satisfying as always.

+Now back to La Merenda.
 It is rare in a small restaurant for the chef to be proficient at all facets of a meal.
 Often they fail when it comes to dessert.
 Not here.
 A perfect piece of lemon tart with absolutely stunning pastry and a vanilla cream (like a crème brulee without the caramelised top) were both a lovely end to the meal.

-We were lucky on the most recent visit to find Tourte de Blette on the dessert list.
+We were lucky on the most recent visit to La Merenda to find Tourte de Blette on the dessert list.
 This is a tart made from Swiss chard and pine nuts.
 Our slice of this compelling dish was even better than the examples we have tried here in the past.
 Pure perfection!

 On our first visit, a bottle of vin de pays from the Var area accompanied the dishes and Badoit mineral water was also served.
 On our next visit the offering was a Cotes de Provence appellation from Domaine de Matourne which is near the pleasant village of Flayosc.